 A PCC has the following officers:-

-- The Council shall appoint an Electoral Roll Officer.
+- The Electoral Roll Officer.

 The Annual Parochial Church Meeting must also appoint an independent examiner or auditor who should not be a member of the Council.